ktpbu/ktpdatabase/README.md

 ### How to Run the Course Scraper
-The course scraper is located at the path `./backend/data/courses/CourseScraper.py`.
+The course scraper is located at the path `./backend/scrapers/CourseScraper.py`.
 1. Navigate to the `backend` folder.
 2. Run `pip install -r ./requirements.txt`.
 3. Update the `course_urls` variable in `CourseScraper.py` with the relevant subject-url pair if you want to scrape additional subjects.
-4. Run `CourseScraper.py` and the course information will be stored in the `./backend/data/courses/course-info/` folder.
+4. Run `CourseScraper.py` and the course information will be stored in Supabase in the `course-info` table.

 ### How to Run the Professor Scraper
 The professor scraper is located at the path `./backend/scrapers/ProfScraper.py`.
 1. Navigate to the `backend` folder.
 2. Run `pip install -r ./requirements.txt`.
 3. Update the `prof_urls` variable in `ProfScraper.py` with the relevant prof-url pair if you want to scrape professors from additional subjects.
-4. Run `ProfScraper.py` and the professor lists will be stored in Supabase in the `professors` table.
+4. Run `ProfScraper.py` and the list of professors will be stored in Supabase in the `professors` table.

 ## Current Roadmap of Website